 - Commute by Bike.
 Getting to and from work via bicycle is a growing trend in many areas of the country, and it’s a great way to move more throughout the day.
 Biking to work also means you’re more likely to pedal or walk to get coffee or lunch, helping you log even more activity.

 - Ditch your desk chair.
 Using a standing desk or placing your computer on a counter or sturdy pedestal that lets you stand while you work can help you avoid hours of being sendentary, engaging your muscles and allowing you to move.

 - Look for Little Ways to Walk a Bit Farther.
 Park in the farthest spot away from the front door when you’re shopping.
 Cut your elevator ride short and take the stairs for the last few floors.
 Get off the subway a few stops sooner and walk the rest of the way.
 This extra effort might not seem like a lot, but it adds up if you make it a habit.

 - Change Your Mindset About Chores.
 Vacuuming, doing the dishes, carrying the laundry basket up the stairs, shoveling snow and mowing the lawn—all of these household chores that we consider drudgery are actually opportunities to improve your health.
-“I find that people who are at home and doing these types of chores for several hours a day have a good health profile, even if they don’t get to the gym, because they have a high level of NEAT,” McCrystal says.
+Doing these types of activities for several hours a day absolutely qualifies as a high level of NEAT and may improve your health profile, even if you don't go to the gym.

 - Adopt a Dog.
 Research shows that people with dogs are more active.
 In one study by the American Heart Association, dog owners walked an average of 300 minutes each week compared to 168 minutes for non-dog owners.